com-lihaoyi/scalasql/docs/reference.md

 ## LateralJoin

-`JOIN LATERAL`, for the databases that support it
+    `JOIN LATERAL`, for the databases that support it.
+This allows you to use the expressions defined in tables on the left-hand-side of the join in a subquery on the right-hand-side of the join, v.s. normal `JOIN`s which only allow you to use left-hand-side expressions in the `ON` expression but not in the `FROM` subquery.

 ### LateralJoin.crossJoinLateral